 Denying that it would be practical to examine every issue of the paper, Clarke decided that “Government is a practical institution adapted to the practical conduct of public affairs.”
 He noted that the postmaster had not excluded the paper from the mails, but only from the lower rates provided by second-class privileges.
 If the publisher wanted such rates renewed, it was up to it “to mend its ways,to publish a paper conforming to the law, and then to apply anew for the second-class mailing privilege.”

-Brandeis warns of censorship, abridging freedom of the press
+Brandeis warned of censorship, abridging First Amendment freedom

 In a dissenting opinion, Justice Louis D. Brandeis feared that a decision made in time of war could also influence practice in times of peace.
 He did not believe that Congress had extended to the postmaster the right to deny second class status on the basis of content, nor did he think the postmaster either had the power to exclude the paper from the mail or to deny it a second-class rate.